 - Read the news story: "All aspects of MCP tested in South Korea"

 - Read the news story: "Global partners highlight the benefits of the Maritime Cloud"

 To reduce the risk of accidents, increase the efficiency of the transport chain and reduce the administrative burdens and environmental impact, EfficienSea2 provides a new generation of standardised end-user services based on contemporary technology.
-We identify, develop, mature, test and where possible standardise and implement more than 15 end-user services for smart navigation and administration.
+We have identified, developed, matured, tested and where possible standardised and implemented more than 15 end-user services for smart navigation and administration.
 Some services are reinventions of decades-old tools, while others are groundbreaking services that are new to the market.

-To make services available to the end user in an easy and smart manner, EfficienSea2 develops intuitive web-based platforms focusing on the Arctic and Baltic areas, namely ArcticWeb and BalticWeb.
-As the platforms are independent from onboard equipment, all you need to get access to the services available is a computer and an internet connection.
+To make services available to the end user in an easy and smart manner, EfficienSea2 has developed intuitive web-based platforms focusing on the Arctic and Baltic areas, namely ArcticWeb and BalticWeb.
+As the platforms are independent from onboard equipment, all you need to get access to the services available is a computer and an internet connection and – for some services – a login to the MCP.
 For the long-term roll-out, services will also be prototyped and tested in commercial onboard and shore equipment.